 A brief history of Castle Rock...

 Castle Rock may be rugged country, but it has always been a place humans visited for renewal.
-For thousands of years, the ancenstors of the Muwekma Ohlone and Amah Mutsun tribal bands used the area as a stopover point on their treks from the valley to the ocean.
+For thousands of years, the ancestors of the Muwekma Ohlone and Amah Mutsun tribal bands used the area as a stopover point on their treks from the valley to the ocean.
+Castle Rock itself may have been used for rituals, according to State Parks archaeologist Mark Hylkema.

 Evidence of Castle Rock's indigenous people such as these acorn grinding mortars can still be found throughout the region.